JacksonFrank/cs1660_project1/README.md

 #### Preconditions

-Must be on machine with `kubectl` configured to manage a valid existing Kubernetes structure
+Must be on machine with `kubectl` configured to manage a valid existing Kubernetes cluster

 Must have `kube_setup/` directory from this repository copied onto the machine